 - Measurement and Correction of System Thermal Errors

-- Analysis of measurement uncertainty
+- Analysis of Measurement Uncertainty

 - United States Patent number 5,419,631

 The MTI processor measures the relative azimuth, elevation, and Z motion between the scanner and antenna.
-The MTI data is acquired by periodically interrupting the normal data acquisition process and then measuring four spatially separated points.
-The MTI scan is performed at a single frequency with an un-steered beam, even in the case of multi-frequency and multi-polarization measurements.
+The data is acquired by periodically interrupting the normal data acquisition process and then measuring four spatially separated points.
+The scan is performed at a single frequency with an un-steered beam, even in the case of multi-frequency and multi-polarization measurements.
 The MTI measurements are phase and distance normalized to remove frequency dependence so that the results apply to all polarizations and frequencies.

 Additional information and applications of the MTI technique can be found in the following publications:

 - 1994 - "550 Ghz Near-Field Antenna Measurement System for NASA Submillimeter Wave Astronomy Satellite"

 - 2001 - "A Large Aperture 650 GHz Near-Field Measurement System for the Earth Observing System Microwave Limb Sounder"